 Conviction under this statute carries the potential of up to thirty years in prison and a fine of up to $40,000.

-Under Minnesota’s new statute of limitations, a victim could pursue charges against a defendant for first-degree statutory rape indefinitely.
+Under Minnesota’s new statute of limitations on statutory rape, a victim could pursue charges against a defendant for first-degree statutory rape indefinitely.

 The rape statute of limitations that applies to your case is the statute of limitations that was in effect when the alleged crime occurred.

 Still Have Questions About the Rape Statute of Limitations in Minnesota?
 Contact Our Office Today